TestingExcellence/mundana-theme-jekyll/_posts/2018-03-25-http-basics.md

 layout: post
 title: "HTTP Basics for Software Testers"
 author: Amir
-categories: [ software testing ]
+tags: [ http ]
-image: assets/images/coming-soon.jpg
+image: assets/images/http-basics.png
 ---

 If you are a technical tester or you are involved in testing APIs then you need to be familiar with the HTTP basics and terminologies.
 Without knowing the basics of HTTP, you cannot develop good API tests.
 In this article, we’ll examine some of the most common HTTP terminologies and their meanings for API testing.